404src/exocore/_articles/ccna-summary.md

     - The **active** and **passive** keywords can be used only with *LACP*.
 The **active** keyword configures the channel group to actively negotiate LACP, and the **passive** keyword configures the channel group to listen for LACP negotation to be offered.
 Either or both sides of the link must be set to **active** to establish an EtherChannel over LACP; settings both sides to **passive** will not establish an EtherChannel over LACP.

 ![](/images/etherchannelpagplacp.png)

+VLAN
+- show vlan brief
+    - shows vlans, name, status ports
+- vlan *vlan-id*
+    - enter VLAN config mode, and/or create a VLAN
+- name *name*
+    - configure a name for the VLAN
+- switchport access vlan *vlan-id*
+    - used in interface configuration mode, configures the interface into a specific VLAN, if the VLAN doesn't exist, it will be created
+    - configures these ports to reside on VLAN 1 if the ports are operating access mode
+- switchport mode access
+    - configures the ports to operate in access mode
+- switchport trunk native vlan *vlan-id*
+    - configures the native VLAN of the switch, used in interface config mode
+    - default is VLAN 1
+- ip arp inspection vlan (**vlan-id** OR **vlan-range**)
+    - ensures that traffic sent from each host on the VLAN is inspected
+    - in addition, a port is configured as an untrusted port when DAI is enabled on that port.
+- ip arp inspection trust
+    - when DAI is configured for an entire VLAN, you can override default untrusted configuration for a given port using this command in interface configuration mode.
+-

 VTP
 - vtp mode (**server, client, or transparent**)